 - Timeriders is interesting, as mentioned above.
 Because of alternate timelines, examples include accidentally landing on the lawn of the White House minutes before a Nazi invasion, prolonging the siege of Nottingham for about a week (in-universe predictions held it to hours at best under the pressure of Richard I's armies) and the fact that one of the team was a steward on the Titanic is explained thoroughly; the Agency needed to know exactly when and where these teenagers would have died.
 What better than someone known to have been missing in action at the bottom of the ship in one of the most infamous voyages of the twentieth century?

 - This is often the driving plot device of Doctor Who.
 The Doctor and his companions will arrive at some key moment in time just before a volcano explodes, a ship sinks or a war breaks out (and usually find an alien plot behind it).
 Eventually, the personification of the TARDIS explains why, and it's exactly what fans had speculated for decades:

 The Doctor: You didn't always take me where I wanted to go.

 Idris: No, but I always took you where you needed to go.

-In the Family Guy episode "Road to Germany", Brian and Stewie travel back in time to Warsaw, Poland (though how they got to Poland from Rhode Island is never explained), 1th September, 1939.
-The date that Germany invades Poland and kicks off World War II.
+- In the Family Guy episode "Road to Germany", Brian and Stewie travel back in time to Warsaw, Poland (though how they got to Poland from Rhode Island is never explained), September 1st, 1939.
+The date that Germany invades Poland and kicks off World War II (the Germans did not reach Warsaw until a week later).
 They have time for one Jewish wedding before tanks start rolling in.